YashdalfTheGray/ieee-workshop/talk/building-the-client.md

 First, let's ask Angular to give us a reference to the `Http` object.
 That will happen in the class constructor.
 We need two pieces of data from the Particle API.
 A list of devices that are available to us for consuming data from and the actual data from these devices.
 For this we will write two methods, `getDevices()` and `getVariable()`.

 One thing to keep in mind is that the Particle API requires authorization.
-We use the `RequestOptions` class to customize the headers that we are attaching to the request and the `Headers` class set custom headers to our request.
+We use the `RequestOptions` class to customize the headers that we are attaching to the request and the `Headers` class to set custom headers to our request.

 The return value from our functions is `Observable<Response>`.
 An `Observable` is just a data stream.
 It can be represented by a timeline that has events happening every so often and at some point, it ends.
 We will see how to get data out of an `Observable` when we start using our service.